endangereddataweek/resources/data-capture-and-organization/openrefine-complicated-civic-data.md

 - Name the column 'geocodingResponse' and click OK.
 This will take 20-30 seconds to finish.
 - The new 'geocodingResponse' column won't be very clear or useful - it will be the full JSON response with all of the information Google has about that location.
 - Click geocodingResponse > Edit Column > Add Column based on this column
 - Enter `with(value.parseJson().results[0].geometry.location, pair, pair.lat +", " + pair.lng)` and call the new column 'latlng.'
 Hit OK.
+This will parse the JSON and correctly format the latitute and longitude in the neew column.
 - You can delete the 'geocodingResponse' column after you have already extracted the lat/lng coordinates.

 #### Full Development
 *Note: this will take an hour or two to process fully, so it's a good idea to set it up to run overnight*

 - Get a MapQuest API Key from the [MapQuest Developer Site](https://developer.mapquest.com/) - click the 'Get your Free API Key' button on the front page and fill out the information.
-- Once you have an API key, Location > Edit Column > Add Column by Fetching URLs... and enter this expression: `'http://open.mapquestapi.com/nominatim/v1/search.php?' + 'key=*YOUR KEY*&' + 'format=json&' + 'q=' + escape(value, 'url')`
+- Once you have an API key, Location > Edit Column > Add Column by Fetching URLs... and enter this expression: `'http://open.mapquestapi.com/nominatim/v1/search.php?' + 'key=*YOUR KEY*&' + 'format=json&' + 'q=' + escape(value, 'url')` **Note: be sure to add your own API key in the above expression where it says `*YOUR KEY*`**
 - Name the column 'geocodingResponse' and click OK.
 This will take quite some time to finish.
 - The new 'geocodingResponse' column won't be very clear or useful - it will be the full JSON response with all of the information Google has about that location.
 - Click geocodingResponse > Edit Column > Add Column based on this column
 - Enter `with(value.parseJson().resourceSets[0].resources[0].point.coordinates, pair, pair[0] +", " + pair[1])` and call the new column 'latlng.'
 Hit OK.
+This will parse the JSON and correctly format the latitute and longitude in the neew column.
 - You should see that the resulting column has the lattitude and longitude for the address or cross streets.
-Click 'Remove All' on the text facet window to view all 5088 rows again.

 ### Correcting Typos and Merging Groups
-One of the most tedious parts of data cleaning is finding the typos and mistakes data, and similarly, finding multiple terms that are essentially the same or are intended to be the same, and merging them together.
+One of the most tedious parts of data cleaning is finding the typos and mistakes in the data, and similarly, finding multiple terms that are essentially the same or are intended to be the same, and merging them together.

-One good way to find typos or categories you can collapse is by doing text facets that show you the composition of the column.
+One good way to find typos or categories you can collapse is by doing text facets that show you the composition of the column. *You can find more information about the clustering algorithms in the [OpenRefine wiki](https://github.com/OpenRefine/OpenRefine/wiki/Clustering-In-Depth).*

 - Click on City > Facet > Text Facet.
 You should see a number of terms that can probably be collapsed and altered, such as Burlignton > Burlington, Burlington VT > Burlington, and Essex Junction > Essex Jct.
 - Click on the `x` to close the City facet.